Rental Yield Calculator

 Impact of Stamp Duty

 Stamp duty significantly impacts your total investment cost and therefore your yield calculation.
-Buy-to-let properties pay an additional 3% surcharge on all bands.
+Buy-to-let properties pay an additional 5% surcharge on all bands.
+Use our stamp duty calculator or BTL calculator to estimate costs.
+Review our landlord guide for full details.

 Example Rental Yields